 It’s really easy to do something yourself.
 Well, maybe it’s not, but sometimes it seems easier than letting someone else do it.
-I find myself running into this problem with my own kids sometimes.
-The dishes need done.
+I find myself running into this problem with my own kids.
+The dishes need to be done.
 I need help with yard work.
-The front porch needs painted.
+The front porch needs painting.
 All tasks that take significant work and time from our days.
 Could we use the help?
 Absolutely!

-Delegating can also be hard, because it means that I have to give up control.
+Delegating can also be difficult because it means I have to give up control.
 We all feel the need to have control over something.
-Even people who don’t want to be in charge or be the leader.
+Even people who don’t want to be in charge or be the leader feel this way sometimes.
 They need to have control over their personal budgets, schedules, and lives.
 Most of us find a sense of safety and security in being in control.
-When we delegate responsibilities, we loose control.
+When we delegate responsibilities, we lose control.
 Sometimes our sense of security goes with it.
-Trust is required, and a lot of the time we just don’t trust others.
+Trust is required, and most of the time we don’t trust others.

 There are many lessons on leadership that I learned in the military.
 We already saw how “Many hands make lite work.”
 That applies to teamwork, but it can also apply to delegating.
 I also learned that working harder doesn’t always equal more productivity.
 In other words, “Work smarter, not harder.”
 One way you work smarter is, “Don’t do what others could do.”

-When you’re in leadership with others on your team, you need to assess what you spend your time on.
-Usually there are others on your team who can do some of your regular duties.
-It’s even possible that they could do those things better than you.
+When you’re in a leadership position, you need to assess what you spend your time on.
+Usually, there are others on your team who can do some of your regular duties.
+It’s even possible they would do those things better than you.
 Good leaders aren’t threatened by talented and driven individuals.
 They cultivate them and guide them to success.
 Delegating to these individuals benefits everyone.

 Good leaders aren't threatened by talented and driven individuals.
 They cultivate them and guide them to success.
 Click To Tweet

 This isn’t new advice or something you can only find in the military.
 We see this early on in the Bible.
 Moses is given the same advice.